datnnt1997/textclassifiers/README.md

 [5] Vaswani, Ashish, et al. "Attention is all you need."
 Proceedings of the 31st International Conference on Neural Information Processing Systems.
 Curran Associates Inc., 2017.

 [6] Devlin, Jacob, et al. "BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding."
 Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers).
 2019.

+[7] Yang, Zichao, et al. "Hierarchical attention networks for document classification."
+Proceedings of the 2016 conference of the North American chapter of the association for computational linguistics: human language technologies.
+2016.